alibifortonight/cards_match/README.md

 1. **Server-side**: Using the `loadTopicsFromFile` function to read directly from the JSON file
 2. **API Route**: Through a Next.js API route at `/api/topics` that serves the topics
-3. **Edge Function**: The Supabase Edge Function can also serve topics and has a cached version

 ### Using Topics in Rounds